abdulhannanali/babel-configuration-tutorial/tutorial.md

 ### Some assumptions made
 There are some assumptions I am making about you!
 YES YOU!
 You know your way around [Node.JS](https://nodejs.org) and can install packages using [npmjs.com](http://npmjs.com) and you've both of 'em already installed.
 Also, you are okay with using some CLI sometimes.
 Also, it's good to know some ES6 or ES7 beforehand but not required.

+#### Following along the code
+Type of person who follows code instead of just reading?
+Code is available here in this [repo](https://github.com/abdulhannanali/babel-configuration-tutorial)

 ### Installing and getting started with babeljs
 There's not a single way you will be able to setup Babel.
 Here we will be discussing enough to get up and running with it.